 The "Eliminate the Marriage Tax Penalty Act" aims to amend the South Carolina Code of Laws by adding Section 12-6-525.
-This new provision allows married taxpayers who file a joint federal return to calculate their South Carolina income tax as if each spouse filed as a single taxpayer.
-This option is available if the cumulative tax owed by both taxpayers is less than what they would owe if they filed jointly.
-If they choose this method, any excess amount owed can be deducted from their joint return.
-The act also clarifies that married taxpayers cannot use any other filing status for their South Carolina tax return.
+This new provision allows married taxpayers who file a joint federal return to calculate their South Carolina income tax as if they were filing as single taxpayers, provided that their cumulative tax owed is less than what they would owe if they filed jointly.
+If this election is made, any excess amount owed can be deducted from their joint return.
+The bill clarifies that married taxpayers cannot choose a different filing status for their South Carolina tax return while filing jointly at the federal level.

 Latest Version: 12-6-525